 Quantify the relationship between perturbation magnitude and corresponding changes in total energy.

-Use your model in Problem 1 to predict the energies of these new versions, and report the changes in predicted energy using MAE and RMSE relative to the original structure.
+Use your model in Task 1 to predict the energies of these new versions, and report the changes in predicted energy using MAE and RMSE relative to the original structure.

 Propose a structural stability variable to investigate the robustness of atomic configuration to perturbations.